evmcnb/quartz/content/Pearls/Preterm prelabour rupture of membranes.md

 **_Preterm prelabour rupture of membranes_** (**_P‑PROM_**): The amniotic sac has ruptured before the onset of labour and before 37 weeks gestation (preterm).

+Should avoid flights after 32 weeks for this reason
 ### Diagnosis

-By speculum revealing pooling of amniotic fluid in the vagina.
+First line: **sterile speculum revealing pooling of amniotic fluid in the vagina**.

 When there is doubt about the diagnosis, can test the fluid for:
 - Insulin-like growth factor binding protein 1